bookloverbabe/Projects/code_review_three/README.md

 Build speller checker
 Does it check single words, or hyphenated words like decision-making?
 Checks regular dictionary words.
 We use UK english, OED.
 Only English words
-If user enters non string characters, raise an error message, inut a string Casing should be maintained in output.
+If user enters non string characters, raise an error message, input a string Casing should be maintained in output.
 Input can be a mixture of upper/lowercase If you receive a string and it contains number of odd characters, assume that it is a typo and raise an error message If user inputs blank message, raise message, no input provided.